Making fashion more circular in Amsterdam

 Reflow is launching Textile (Life)Cycling – a new pilot programme to increase circularity in the fashion sector.
 The sustainable initiative is launching with a digital event at Pakhuis de Zwijger in Amsterdam city centre.
 Several organisations will participate, including Metabolic and Waag, helping promote new ways of using textiles to minimise waste.

 Currently, the average person produces 18 kilos of textile waste each year, only eight kilos of which is recycled, and Amsterdam alone is responsible for 14,000 tonnes annually.
-Through the programme, Reflow plans to recirculate the textiles it collects through Sympany donation bins and other sources to provide raw materials for the recycling industry while creating new business opportunities for other stakeholders.
+Through the programme, Reflow plans to recirculate the textiles it collects through Sympany (in Dutch) donation bins and other sources to provide raw materials for the recycling industry while creating new business opportunities for other stakeholders.

 Teaching the public about textile recycling